rte-france/rte-france.github.io/docs/project_template.md

 ---
 title: # Put a title for your project
-show-title: # Set to false if the header.image is your logo with the tile of the project, false otherwise
+show-title: # Set to false if the header.image is your logo with the title of the project, false otherwise
 layout: project
 excerpt: # a brief phrase that will show up on the home page
 header: